minprog/pyprog/opdrachten/week3/camelCase/venglish.md

     def convert(name: str) -> str:
         """
-        Convert a name from camelCase to snake_case
+        Converts a name from camelCase to snake_case
         """

     if __name__ == '__main__':